Léon Walras: Biography

 Walras was the son of a French school administrator Auguste Walras.
 His father was not a professional economist, yet his economic thinking had a profound effect on his son.
 He found the value of goods by setting their scarcity relative to human wants.

 Walras enrolled in the École des Mines de Paris, but grew tired of engineering.
 He worked as a bank manager, journalist, romantic novelist and railway clerk before turning to economics.
 Walras received an appointment as the professor of political economy at the University of Lausanne.

 Walras also inherited his father's interest in social reform.
 Much like the Fabians, Walras called for the nationalization of land, believing that land's productivity would always increase and that rents from that land would be sufficient to support the nation without taxes.
-He also asserts that all other taxes (i.e. on goods, labor, capital) eventually realize effects exactly identical to a consumption tax, so they can hurt the economy (unlike a land tax).
+He also asserted that all other taxes (i.e. on goods, labor, capital) eventually realize effects exactly identical to a consumption tax, so they can hurt the economy (unlike a land tax).

 Another of Walras's influences was Augustin Cournot, a former schoolmate of his father.
 Through Cournot, Walras came under the influence of rationalism and was introduced to the use of mathematics in economics.
+He later motivated his use of mathematics with the analogy that the pure theory of economics is "a physico-mathematical science like mechanics" and argued that the way economics proceeds is rigorously identical to the one of rational and celestial mechanics.

 As Professor of Political Economy at the University of Lausanne, Walras is credited with founding the Lausanne school of economics, along with his successor Vilfredo Pareto.

 Because most of Walras's publications were only available in French, many economists were unfamiliar with his work.
 This changed in 1954 with the publication of William Jaffé's English translation of Walras's Éléments d'économie politique pure.
 Walras's work was also too mathematically complex for many contemporary readers of his time.
 On the other hand, it has a great insight into the market process under idealized conditions so it has been far more read in the modern era.